fchauvel/ntnu-idata2302-website/source/trees/index.rst

-This module focuses on *trees*, probably the most ubiquitous structure in Computer Science.
+This module focuses on *trees*, probably the most ubiquitous structure in computer science.
 We will look at the general concept of tree, and at several data structures around this theme.

 Contents